gbvars988/SuperPrice/docs/Milestone1/Readme.md

 ## Link to video recording
-We are having trouble uploading the zip file to the repo as it is too large.
+We are having trouble committing the zip file of videos as it is too large.
+Instead, we have uploaded each of the videos unzipped to this github repo under the folder `Videos`.
-Please find the videos in the following link:
+We have also attached a link to the Google Drive containing these same videos.
+Please find the drive in the following link:

 * [SEPT Group P8-01: M1 Videos](https://drive.google.com/drive/folders/1jPwRY2pTyGaJGQqdkRrGOKW2zIpwuCX2)